-Polypipe has always invested in new innovation and technology to provide water management solutions that support the building industry and helping to deliver better, more sustainable projects.
-With the negative effects of climate change within our built environments; flooding, Urban Heat Island effect and pollution, combined with population growth and urbanisation, Polypipe wants to utilise its knowledge, expertise and drainage product portfolio to encourage the inclusion of green infrastructure in the design of new developments, whilst making space for water.
+Polypipe has always invested in new technology and innovation to provide water management solutions that support the building industry and help to deliver better, more sustainable projects.
+With the negative effects of climate change within our built environments, Polypipe want to utilise its knowledge, expertise and drainage product portfolio to encourage the inclusion of Green Infrastructure in the design of new developments, whilst also making space for water.

-Further collateral included a Positioning Brochure which provided more solution-based information and was used in country-wide seminars and events, supporting the Polypipe sales team whilst helping build brand awareness for both Polypipe and the need for GI.
+A suite of collateral including a Positioning Brochure, which provided solution-based information, and was used in country-wide seminars and events.
+The document supported the Polypipe sales team whilst helping build brand awareness for both Polypipe and the need for GI.

-To complement previous communications, a suite of collateral bearing smart new creative designs were produced for the invitations, EDM communications, InfraGreen Conference ‘at-event’ graphics and pull-up banners.
+To complement previous communications, a suite of collateral was produced for the invitations, eDM communications, InfraGreen Conference ‘at-event’ graphics and pull-up banners.
 To ensure interest for further conferences, video snippets of the conference, including useful information from the Guest Speakers, were made available through a registration scheme via new eDM communications.

 And to end the first quarter of 2019 in spectacular fashion, SLG supported Polypipe at Futurebuild 2019.
 Not only did we design, commission and help install one of the finest, most engaging stands showcased at the Green Infrastructure event in London, but we also launched the 220-page Polypipe Design Guide.
 A fully-considered and informative reference piece with the information to enable users to identify the negative aspects of building without Green Infrastructure (GI), as well informing how to address these issues and, with a useful technical section, how to specify the best products to inspire Green Urbanisation.